gravitational/gravity/README.md

 ## Gravity vs ...

 There are plenty of Kubernetes distributions out there.
-Most of them aim to be flexible, general purpose platforms and it's great.
-Gravity has a narrow focus on autonomous operations and compliance:
+Most of them aim to be flexible, general purpose platforms.
+Gravity has a more narrow focus on compliance and autonomous operations:

 * Gravity clusters are idempotent, i.e. clusters created from the same bundle are _always identical_.
-There is no configuration drift over time, no "special snowflakes".
+There is no configuration drift over time; no "special snowflakes".
-* Gravity clusters are always "wrapped" with a privileged access gateway called Teleport which unifies k8s and SSH authentication and keeps a detailed audit log for compliance purposes.
+* Gravity clusters are always "wrapped" with a privileged access gateway called [Teleport](https://gravitational.com/teleport), which unifies k8s and SSH authentication and keeps a detailed audit log for compliance purposes.
 * Gravity includes tools to perform _infrastructure validation_ prior to cluster provisioning.
-This allows cluster designers to prevent users from installing clusters on infrastructure that does not meet system requirements.
+This allows cluster designers to prevent users from installing clusters on infrastructure that does not meet the system requirements.
 * Gravity clusters only allow Kubernetes components that have been thoroughly tested by [Gravitational Inc](https://gravitational.com) for compatibility and stability.
-These components are called "Kubernetes Runtime".
-Users can only pick a runtime, but Gravity does not allow any customization of individual components of k8s.
+These components are called a "Kubernetes Runtime".
+Users can pick a Runtime but Gravity does not allow any customization of individual components of Kubernetes.

 ## Who is Gravity for?

-There are three primary use cases for using snapshot-based Kubernetes:
+We have experienced three primary use cases for using a snapshot-based Kubernetes approach (there may be others):

 * Deploying complex SaaS applications into on-premise enterprise environments.
-* Managing multiple idempotent Kubernetes clusters in environments where compliance and security matters.
+* Managing many idempotent Kubernetes clusters in environments where compliance and security matters.
+An example would be if you need additional compliance or security beyond what your cloud provider offers.
 * Environments where autonomous Kubernetes is required such as large multi-node hardware appliances, production floors, edge deployments, etc.